What is a Contractionary Monetary Policy?

 Effects of a Contractionary Monetary Policy

 A contractionary monetary policy may result in some broad effects on an economy.
-The following effects are the most common for a contractionary monetary policy:
+The following effects are the most common:

 1. Reduced inflation

 The inflation level is the main target of a contractionary monetary policy.
-By reducing the money supply in the economy, policymakers are willing to keep the inflation at sustainable levels and stabilize the prices in the economy.
+By reducing the money supply in the economy, policymakers are looking to reduce inflation and stabilize the prices in the economy.

 2. Slow down economic growth

-A contractionary monetary policy usually slows down economic growth.
-As the money supply in the economy decreases, individuals and businesses generally halt major investments and capital expenditures, as well as the companies slow down their production.
+Reducing the money supply usually slows down economic growth.
+As the money supply in the economy decreases, individuals and businesses generally halt major investments and capital expenditures, and companies slow down their production.

 3. Increased unemployment